[ Printer Friendly Version ] [ Report Abuse ]

 "I- I should probably go," she said, trying to convince herself that she had stuttered because of the cold, and that it was not from the curious feeling she got from this man.
-"Would you let Sebastian know that I was looking for him?
-I was hoping that he would have a letter from my father."
+"You'll remember to tell Sebastian that I was looking for him?"

 "Of course," the stable hand said with a small bow.